Nordic Skiing In Rochester

 Location:

-Gamehaven City Park (Not to be confused with Gamehaven Boy Scout Reservation) is the newest ski trail in Rochester.
-For winter 2024-2025 there is a machine-made snow trail of about 3Km in length located on the Rattler trail.
-Much of the trail is double width, with loops on both ends and is meant to be skied in both directions in an out and back fashion.
-(Think Birkie Trail with turnaround loops.)
+Gamehaven City Park (not to be confused with Gamehaven Boy Scout Reservation) is the newest ski trail in Rochester.
+There is a machine-made snow trail of about 3K located on the Rattler trail.
+Much of the trail is double width, with loops on both ends and is meant to be skied in both directions in an out and back fashion (think Birkie Trail with turnaround loops.)
 There are also natural snow trails, with a total distance of machine-made and natural snow of about 11.5 Km.

-All trails can be accessed from either parking lot.
+All trails can be accessed from either upper or lower parking lot.
 While the upper lot is the main entrance, access to the machine-made loops from there is via an immediate, rather steep 90-foot drop.
 Skiers that prefer not to navigate that hill should access the trail via the lower lot.
 It is a short walk to the trails on a gravel access road from there.
-Natural snow trails are: The Pipe, 4.75 Km, intermediate level, Meander, 1.37 Km, beginner, and Hammer, 1.87 Km intermediate.
+Natural snow trails are: The Pipe, 4.8K (intermediate level), Meander, 1.4K (beginner), and Hammer, 1.9K (intermediate).
 Almost all trails are primarily in open terrain, and The Pipe and Meander can be quite windy, while lower Rattler and Hammer are in a bowl with more protection.

 Grooming is provided by the City of Rochester.
 The machine-made section of Rattler is tilled, groomed, and tracked very frequently with a Pisten Bully, so conditions are usually very good to excellent with a firm classic track.